codatio/codat-docs/docs/bank-feeds/setup.md

 ## Journey overview

-The diagram below represents the overall activity flow when using Bank Feeds API, including your SMB customer and their accounting software.
+The diagram below represents the overall activity flow when using Bank Feeds, including your SMB customer and their accounting software.
 It assumes you are using Codat's mapping interface to let the user select the accounts used for writing bank statements.

 If you are using one of the [other mapping UI options](/bank-feeds/mapping/overview), you can visualize the flow by simply changing the actor of the mapping operation from `Codat` to `Your application` or `Accounting software`.